 As defined by the Canadian Dental Association, the Commission on Dental Accreditation of Canada, the Canadian Academy of Pediatric Dentistry and the Royal College of Dentists of Canada, " Paediatric Dentistry is that branch and specialty of dentistry concerned with providing primary and comprehensive preventive and therapeutic oral health diagnosis, care and consultative expertise for infants and children through adolescence, including those of all ages with special care needs."
 (JCDA, May 2003, Vol. 69, No. 5)

 Dr. Raymond Lee is the Staff Paediatric Dentist.
-He is a certified paediatric specialist and provides dental care to children and to special needs patients of all ages.
+He is a certified paediatric specialist and provides dental care to children (0-17 years old) and to special needs patients of all ages.
+At the Schulich School of Medicine & Dentistry, he is an Adjunct Professor and cross-appointed in the Department of Paediatric Surgery.

 Treatment may be provided in the clinic or in the operating room, as needed.
-Treatment in the clinic can be assisted with the use of "laughing gas" (nitrous oxide) and/or oral sedation (Versed/Midazolam).
-Treatment provided is dependent on the individual needs of each patient.
+Treatment in the clinic can be assisted with the use of sedation, dependent on the individual needs of each patient.

 Who is treated in the Paediatric Dentistry clinic?

-- Special needs children and adults, including the developmentally, mentally and/or physically challenged.
+- Special needs children and adults, including the developmentally, mentally and/or physically challenged (i.e. congenital).

-- Children suffering from acute trauma and/or severe infection that represents a medical emergency.
+- Children suffering from acute trauma and/or severe infection that represent a medical emergency.

 Children with chronic and/or significant medical conditions, as outlined in the eligibility criteria, may continue to have treatment at the dental clinic until the age of 18 years.
 Healthy children may be referred back to community-based dentists after initial treatment is completed.